GameDev-TAY/Ex4_GameDev/README.md

 3.Round World - When the player reaches one side of the world, he appears on the other side.
 We created this effect by exiting from one side and back from the other side in the same position only on the opposite side.
+In order for the animation to work in a subdivision manner we moved the spaceship only when it was completely out of the camera realm.
+We did this by accepting the boundaries of the spaceship and adding them to the position calculation.

 Code reference: